Waterways Ireland is one of the six North/South Implementation Bodies established under the British Irish Agreement in 1999.

 Waterways Ireland's Headquarters is in Enniskillen, and regional offices are located in Carrick-on-Shannon, Dublin and Scarriff.

-Waterways Ireland's activities are planned under a Corporate Plan 2013-2016 which is approved by the Department of Culture, Arts & Leisure in N Ireland and the Department of Arts, Heritage & Gaeltacht in Ireland.
+Waterways Ireland's activities are planned under a Corporate Plan 2013-2016 which is approved by the Department of Infrastructure in N Ireland and the Department of Regional Development, Rural Affairs, Arts and the Gaeltacht in Ireland.

 Waterways Ireland is focused on;